 The Clock That Finally Replaces Your Phone on the Nightstand

-The visual result is a 75mm square aluminium body machined from a solid block, finished to a quality that the specifications alone do not prepare you for.
+The Clock is a 75mm square aluminium body machined from a solid block, finished to a quality that the specifications alone do not prepare you for.
 The shape draws from the classic pocket watch rather than the conventional desk clock, giving it a density and completeness that mass-produced alternatives cannot replicate.
-Reaching that finish required access to aluminium processing vendors that Balmuda did not have independently – the collaboration with LoveFrom opened those doors, and the difference is apparent in the object itself.

 The Clock That Finally Replaces Your Phone on the Nightstand